freakzlike/vue-service-model/README.md

 * Models
   * Default support of model creation, update and delete with POST, PUT/PATCH and DELETE request
-  * Easy extending or overwriting of the request function
-  * Optional mapping of response data
   * Cache
     * API to clear cache
     * Define a different cacheDuration for a specific request